 Dynoxide

-A lightweight DynamoDB emulator backed by SQLite.
-No Docker, no JVM - just a native binary with sub-millisecond startup.
+A DynamoDB emulator backed by SQLite.
+No Docker, no JVM - runs as an HTTP server, MCP server, or embedded library.

 https://github.com/nubo-db/dynoxide ↗